 Datasource connection tables, such as View tables, HBase (CloudTable/MRS) tables, OpenTSDB (CloudTable/MRS) tables, GaussDB(DWS) tables, RDS tables, and CSS tables, cannot be created.
 You can use SQL to create views and datasource connection tables.
-For details, see sections Creating a View and Creating a Datasource Connection Table in the Data Lake Insight SQL Syntax Reference.
+For details, see the Data Lake Insight SQL Syntax Reference.

-- To create a table on the Data Management page: - On the left of the management console, choose Data Management > Databases and Tables. - b.
-On the Databases and Tables page, select the database for which you want to create a table.
-In the Operation column, click More > Create Table to create a table in the current database.
+- To create a table on the Data Management page: - On the left of the management console, choose Data Management > Databases and Tables.

-- To create a table on the SQL Editor page: - a.
+- On the Databases and Tables page, select the database for which you want to create a table.
+In the Operation column, click More > Create Table to create a table in the current database. - To create a table on the SQL Editor page: - a.
 On the left of the management console, click SQL Editor. - b.
 In the navigation pane of the displayed SQL Editor page, click Databases.
 You can create a table in either of the following ways: - Click a database name.
 In the Tables area, click on the right to create a table in the current database. - Click = on the right of the database and choose Create Table from the shortcut menu to create a table in the current database.